twitter/joauth/README.md

       case _ => // handle or rethrow
     }

 Once the request is unpacked, the credentials need to be validated.
 For an OAuth2Request, the OAuth Access Token must be retrieved and validated by your authentication service.
 For an OAuth1Request the Access Token, the Consumer Key, and their respective secrets must be retrieved, and then passed to the Verifier for validation.
+For an OAuth1TwoLeggedRequest, the Consumer Key must be retrieved and passed to the Verifier for validation.

     import com.twitter.joauth.{Verifier, VerifierResult}